toroidal-code/cycle-themes.el/README.md

 Thanks
 ------

-Originally this idea came from a [stackoverflow answer](http://stackoverflow.com/a/18796138).
+This package was inspired by a [stackoverflow answer](http://stackoverflow.com/a/18796138).
 I thought that snippet was great, but thought it really deserved to be made into a true package.
 So I did.